DragosPopse/mani/README.md

 res1, res2 = my_nice_fn(3)
 print("Results from Call: " .. res1 .. " " .. res2)
 ```

+## Features
+- Global function declarations via `@lua_export = "lua_function_name"`.
+Functions support multiple parameters and return values.
+- Parameters and results can be all primitive lua types (ints, floats, booleans).
+There is no support for userdata and lightuserdata yet.
+- The string support is still WIP due to the fact it requires conversion from `string` to `cstring`.

 ## Usage
 - Install https://github.com/DragosPopse/odin-lua
 - Place the contents of the shared directory in ODIN_ROOT/shared collection